johansatge/psi-report/readme.md

 # psi-report

-Crawls a website and gets [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) data for each page.
+Crawls a website, gets [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) data for each page, and builds a report in HTML or JSON.

 ![](screenshot.jpg)